Pharmacy (PHAR)

 1 credits

-PHAR 162G — Patient Skills Lab II
+PHAR 162G — Patient Care Skills Lab II

 In this course students will become proficient with the equipment, calculations, procedures, and records used in the nonsterile compounding of various dosage forms.
 Good Compounding Practices adopted by the National Association of Boards of Pharmacy will be followed.
 Practical examples of compounding of liquid, solid, and semi-solid oral dosage forms as well as enteral and topical products will be prepared as part of the laboratory exercises.